 Example 2 - equivLiteral with decimals

-When using equivLiteral with decimals, students will not be punished if they do not put the integer before the dot.
+When using equivLiteral with decimals, students will not be punished if they do not include leading zeros.
 However, the trailing zeros will be taken into account unless Ignore trailing zeros is enabled.

 Figure 2: equivLiteral with decimals